CuarzoSoftware/Louvre/doxygen/md/Environment.md

 ## Debugging

 * **LOUVRE_DEBUG**: Enables debugging messages.
 Accepts an integer in the range [0-4].
-For details, consult the Louvre::LLog documentation.
+For details, consult the CZ::LLog documentation.

 ## Wayland Socket